Mangalpur, Nepal

 Mangalpur is a village in Chitwan District in the Bagmati Province of southern Nepal.
+Devichok is most interesting area.
 It was also a Village Development committee before it merged with Bharatpur.
 At the time of the 1991 Nepal census it had a population of 12,969 people residing in 2,580 individual households.

 Location

 It lies 7 km west from the headquarters of the district.
 Narayani River flows on its northern part.